m-dennisgocong/random-quote-machine/README.md

 ## Features

 * On first load display a random quote with the author's name
-* Easily share the current quote to Twitter with your freinds
+* Easily share the current quote to Twitter with your friends
-* Request new random quote
+* Request new a random quote

 ## Tech Stack